 Continuing with the off-the-beaten-track archeological circuit of Cusco, there is a structure located 1 kilometer away from the Qenqo Temple.
 The Moon Temple is a ceremonial center situated in an enormous rock formation that rises up to 80 meters of height.

-According to the excavations carried out on the site, burying areas, agricultural terraces, irrigation channels among others structures were found, indicating that this was an important religious temple for the Inca culture.
+According to the excavations carried out on the site, burying areas, agricultural terraces, and irrigation channels among other structures were found, indicating that this was an important religious temple for the Inca culture.

-According to chroniclers, the Inca Viracocha was the one who ordered the construction of the site and was later expanded by Pachacutec.
-The site comprises several temples, precincts, irrigation channels and agricultural terraces.
+According to chroniclers, the Inca Viracocha was the one who ordered the construction of the site which was later expanded by Pachacutec.
+The site comprises several temples, precincts, irrigation channels, and agricultural terraces.

 While talking about the Inca Palaces, many people may think of Sacsayhuaman, Tambomachay, and other archeological sites around Cusco.
 However, what they didn’t know was that they were walking among them since Cusco is not only composed of colonial architecture and stones stolen from the sacred places of the Incas.

 Besides, the Imperial City lies underneath most of those constructions.
-The Inca architecture was characterized for its anti-seismic activity, that somehow withstood centuries of earthquakes unlike some colonial buildings that had to be reconstructed several times.
+The Inca architecture was characterized by its anti-seismic activity, which somehow withstood centuries of earthquakes, unlike some colonial buildings that had to be reconstructed several times.

-7. Get to know about our history in the Inca Museum
+Get to know about our history at the Inca Museum

 Casa Almagro is the headquarters of the Inca Museum, owned by the San Antonio de Abad University.
 The site exhibits the largest pottery collection of the Inca culture, Inca mummies, as well as pre-Inca metal and gold work.

-The so-called Admiral’s House dates back to the decade of the 1580, it was home to the Spanish conqueror Diego Almagro and later served as the residence of the Admiral Francisco Aldrete Maldonado, whose family shields are carved on top of the outstanding renaissance main door.
+The so-called Admiral’s House dates back to the decade of 1580, it was home to the Spanish conqueror Diego Almagro and later served as the residence of Admiral Francisco Aldrete Maldonado, whose family shields are carved on top of the outstanding Renaissance main door.

 It was the Palace of Huascar, the penultimate emperor of the Tahuantinsuyo.
 Apparently, the structure was so impressive during the Inca times that they specifically reserved it for Diego Almagro.
 Unfortunately, there are no more records regarding the Inca ruin, except for some mentions in a few chronicles.